target-san/weather-cli/README.md

 ### Possible changes and optimizations

 * Use statically generated dispatch functions for provider registry
-    * Remove need for dynamic registry
+    * Removes need for dynamic registry
     * Generate provider-specific config readers and verifiers at compile-time
     * Generate enum for providers set
     * Remove futures boxing